AY2324S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

 a LocalTime start and a LocalTime end.
 A Meeting object is initialized with 4 Strings, the meeting description, date, start and end time.
 For our current implementation, each contact is only allowed to have one meeting object.

+Step 1.
+When the execute method of AddMeetingCommand is called, it takes in a Model object as a parameter.
+We check whether the contactName of the AddMeetingCommand object is an empty string.
+If it is, we will throw a CommandException, else we continue. <br>
+Step 2.
+We will get the List<Person> representing the contacts in Connectify with `model.getFilteredPersonList()` and iterate through it to check for the contact in Connectify with the corresponding contactName.
+If we do not find a matching person, we throw a CommandException that the contact does not exist in Connectify. <br>
+Step 3.
+Check whether the AddMeetingCommand object's meeting variable is an empty String.
+If it is, this means that it is a remove meeting command.
+Otherwise, it is an add meeting command.<br>
+Step 4.
+If it is a remove meeting command, check whether the contact currently has an existing meeting attribute.
+If there is currently no meeting attribute, we set the message to be displayed as MESSAGE_DELETE_MEETING_FAILURE.
+Else, we set the message as MESSAGE_DELETE_MEETING_SUCCESS. <br>
+Step 5.
+If it is an add meeting command, we set the message to be displayed as MESSAGE_ADD_MEETING_SUCCESS.<br>
+Step 6.
+Create a new updatedPerson Person object with the updated meeting attribute. <br>
+Step 7.
+Set the Person personToEdit to the new updatedPerson Person object in the model, with `model.setPerson(personToEdit, editedPerson)`.<br>
+Step 8.
+Update the filteredPersonsList to display all contacts and the updated information by calling `model.updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)`<br>
+Step 9.
+Return the CommandResult with the corresponding message.

 The adding of a meeting attribute to a contact follows the following sequence diagram.

 <puml src="diagrams/AddMeetingCommandSequenceDiagram.puml" alt="AddMeetingCommandSequenceDiagram" />